 - 3/4 cup cream cheese, at room temperature

 - 2 Tbsp. unsalted butter, at room temperature

 Preheat an oven to 350ºF.
 Butter a 9-inch square cake pan and line it with parchment paper.

 In a medium bowl, toss together grated vegetables and apple.

 Over a sheet of waxed paper, sift together the flours, baking soda, ground cinnamon, ground ginger, and salt.
 Set aside.

 In the bowl of an electric mixer fitted with the whisk, beat the eggs and sugar, for about 2-3 minutes.
 Slowly pour the oil and vanilla, and whisk until blended.
 Add the flour mixture and stir using a rubber spatula until just combined.
 Bring the vegetable mixture, and stir until the vegetables are completely coated with the batter.
 Scrape the batter into the prepared baking pan.

 Bake until the tops of the cakes spring back when lightly touched and a toothpick inserted into the centers comes out clean, about 45-50 minutes.
 Transfer the pan to a wire rack and let the cake cool.

 Using an icing spatula, spread the frosting over the cooled cake.
 Sprinkle lightly with cinnamon.
 Cut the frosted cake into squares and serve.
-The cake can be store in covered container in the refrigerator.
+The cake can be stored in a covered container in the refrigerator.